arthurvoloshyn/website-blocker/README.md

 ## Run the project

+- Copy `.env.example` as `.env` inside `apps/server`

+- Replace the values of the environment variables with your own in the `.env` file

 ```
 npm install - install dependencies
 npm run start:dev - run server + frontend project in dev mode